Kate Marvel: Public engagement

 Marvel is a science communicator whose efforts center on communicating about the impacts of climate change.
 She has been a guest on popular science shows like StarTalk and BRIC Arts Media TV, speaking about her expertise in climate change and the need to act on climate.
 She has also spoken about her path to becoming a scientist for the science-inspired storytelling series, The Story Collider.
 Marvel has also appeared on the TED Main Stage, giving a talk at the 2017 TED conference about the double-edged effect clouds can have on global warming.
+Marvel has given lectures on climate science in a comedy clubs and at a prison.

 Marvel's writing has been featured in On Being and Nautilus.
 She was a regular contributor to Scientific American with her column "Hot Planet", which launched in June 2018 and apparently ended in November 2020; the column focused on climate change, covering the science behind global warming, policies, and human efforts in advocacy.
 Marvel contributed to All We Can Save, a collection of essays authored by women involved in the climate movement.

 In 2025, Marvel released the book Human Nature: Nine Ways to Feel About Our Changing Planet in which she describes the Earth's changing climate framed through human emotions.